 Common Goals, Inc., hereinafter referred to as "Contractor", shall provide outpatient treatment services American Society of Addiction Medicine (ASAM) Level 1.0, Intensive Outpatient Services ASAM Level 2.1, and Recovery Services for Medi-Cal Beneficiaries for the recovery and treatment of alcohol/drug dependency for the Nevada County Department of Behavioral Health, hereinafter referred to as "County".
 The service program will be for adults (over the age of 21) both male and female; and adolescents both male and female (under age 21).
-Contractor shall also provide Recovery residences for Adult Drug Court (ADC) participants.
+Contractor shall also provide Recovery residences for Adult Drug Court (ADC) participants and Nevada County Medi-Cal beneficiaries authorized by the Behavioral Health Department.